- 1 The objective of Hydro & Pneumatic Testing :

 - Standard Pressure Test (Strength Test) – applied either during project construction or later during the operational phase.

-- Leak (Pressure) Testing – usually hydraulic, are performed to prove the pressure tightness of joints, glands, and seats, etc., whenever the integrity of containment is broken, either at hook-up/commissioning or post-operations phase.
+- Leak (Pressure) Testing – usually hydraulic, are performed to prove the pressure tightness of joints, glands, and seats, etc., whenever the integrity of containment is broken, either at hook-up/commissioning or post-operation phase.

 - Service Leak Testing – usually using service fluid, the testing method for leaks during the post-operation phase on low-pressure systems.